-We got our Google Home Mini over six months ago, and I’ve been slowly learning so much about it.
-I didn’t realize how much we actually use it in our day to day life or how much Penelope has grown to love it too.
+We got our Google Home Mini over six months ago, and I’ve been slowly learning a lot about it.
+I didn’t realize how much we’d use it in our day to day life or how much Penelope would end be able to use it too.
 If you didn’t know the Google Home Mini is essentially a voice-controlled speaker that assists the user with commands and even plays music.
 A few of my favorite things about the Mini is that the top is made from 100% recycled plastic bottles, easily hears your commands from across the room and can fit perfectly in a corner of your home.

-How I use Google Home Mini for work and my everyday life
+How I use Google Home Mini for work and in everyday life

 How we use the google home mini is by asking questions, usually about the weather, my schedule, or anything to do with our daily routine.
 Some of my favorites are listed below: